 Stellar looked to benefit from the wider crypto market bull at the end of 2020, but the SEC ruling against Ripple caused a huge amount of collateral damage, as investors predicted that a similar decision could be coming Stellar’s way.
 Having crept up to $0.19, the price of XLM had dropped back to $0.13 by January 2021.

 XLM has since recovered well.
 The second upturn to hit the crypto market saw prices surge across the board - and Stellar was no exception.
-Prices reached a high of $0.54 in February, before going into decline.
-At the time of writing, XLM was trading at around $0.34.
+Prices reached a high of $0.74 in May, before going into decline.
+XLM closed 2021 trading around $0.27.

 Ripple was unable to hold its value for long though, and prices dropped steeply in the opening quarter of 2018.
 By August, prices had dropped as low as $0.27.
 Things picked up again in 2019, with XRP reaching a high of $0.46 by the summer, but once again the good fortune wasn’t to last and prices declined steeply for the remainder of the year.

 Things were looking up for XRP going into 2020, but any price growth was stifled, first by the COVID pandemic then later the SEC ruling.
 However, XRP seems to have recovered well from what was a very chaotic year.
 Having traded as low as $0.21 in January 2021, Ripple experienced a major upturn and prices soared to $1.83 in April.
-After the drop to $0.52 in July, the price of Ripple climbed to $1.38 in September and it's currently trading at $1.16.
+After the drop to $0.52 in July, the price of Ripple climbed to $1.38 in September and closed the year trading around $0.84.

 Stellar Vs Ripple: Future Predictions